aolieman/dbp-same-thing-service/README.md

   ]
 }
 ```
-Percent-encoding of the `uri` parameter is optional.
 If this example does not work when running the service locally, after it has fully loaded, check which port is specified in `docker-compose.yml`.

 ### Multiple URI-Cluster Lookup
 It is also possible to lookup clusters for multiple input URIs simultaneously.